 Division 1 — General and interim valuations

-17. Valuation districts
+17. Valuation districts, constituting

 (1) Subject to subsection (2) the valuation districts that had effect immediately before the coming into operation of the Acts Amendment (Annual Valuations and Land Tax) Act 1993 1 for the purpose of determining gross rental values continue to have effect after the coming into operation of that Act for that purpose.